SILETRO/HTML-Progress-Website/README.md

 # odin-receipes
-This is my personal space and my progress in full-stack development
+This is my first functional website i've created.
+Please take a look around!